abcouwer-jpl/zsc/README.md

 "Abcouwer ZSC".
 Notable changes include:

 No dynamic memory allocation - Dynamic allocation after initialization is not safe.
-Dynamic memory functions have been removed.
+Dynamic memory functions, and ways to use dynamic memory, have been removed.
 Users must provide work buffers to the compression and decompression functions.
 Functions declared in zsc_pub.h will assist with this.

 No conditional compilation - If code has N ifdefs, there are 2^N possible versions of the code, and testing becomes impossible.
 Several compilation options have been removed.
 If one of these options in necesary for your application, consider a pull request that implements the option in a run-time manner.

-Use of assertions
+Use of assertions - Assertion macros can be defined as whatever make sense for your application.

 Use of types that define the size and sign - this has not yet been tested on 16 bit systems, be wary.

 ### Exceptions